Szeliga/seraph/README.md

 As a result you get the encrypted password, which you can be persisted in the database, alongside other user data (e-mail, login, etc.)

-### WIP - Comparing a provided password with the encrypted one
+### Comparing a provided password with the encrypted one

-Comparison is done using a constant-time secure comparison method, from the gem (fast_secure_compare)[https://github.com/daxtens/fast_secure_compare]
+Comparison is done using a constant-time secure comparison method from the gem (fast_secure_compare)[https://github.com/daxtens/fast_secure_compare]

 To do it simply run: